 Variations in degree of fluctuations

 An aggregative change may not have the same influence in all sectors of the economy.
-For instance, a general rise in prices do not mean that the prices for all the commodities have risen.
+For instance, a general rise in prices does not mean that the prices for all the commodities have risen.
 The price for some commodities may have decreased as well.
 Further, this aggregative change in price level may have a positive impact on certain parts of the economy, while negatively affecting others.